-Cinch Home Services is accredited by the Better Business Bureau (BBB) and has an B rating.
-Like other top-rated home warranty companies, Cinch Home Services reviews consist of feedback from both happy and unhappy customers.
+Cinch Home Services is accredited by the Better Business Bureau (BBB) and has a B rating.
+Like other top-rated home warranty companies, Cinch Home Services’ reviews consist of feedback from both happy and unhappy customers.
 Some positive reviews praise the staff for being knowledgeable, while some negative reviews and This Old House readers have noted slow response times.

 Here’s a sampling of third-party customer reviews:

-Here is some feedback customers shared with our team:
+Here is some feedback a customer shared with our team:

-Our Cinch Home Services review yielded an 8.1/10 score for the company.
-Not only does Cinch provide extensive coverage on important home items, but the company offers coverage for components and parts like knobs, doors, and drawers, provides a $25 credit to use toward filters for your A/C or fridge, and has an easy-to-use digital dashboard.
+Our Cinch Home Services review yielded an 8.8 out of 10 score for the company.
+Not only does Cinch provide extensive coverage on important home items, but it also offers coverage for components and parts such as knobs, doors, and drawers.
+Further, Cinch provides a $25 credit to use toward filters for your AC or fridge and has an easy-to-use digital dashboard.

-Overall, Cinch Home Services may be a good option for you if you want comprehensive coverage for systems and appliances and protection for items that may have pre-existing conditions from a trustworthy company that offers an industry-leading 180-day workmanship guarantee and an extensive network of thousands of pre-screened professional service companies nationwide.
-However, Cinch may not be a good choice for you if you want to choose your own technician or if you want cheaper deductibles.
+Overall, Cinch Home Services may be a good option if you want comprehensive coverage for systems and appliances.
+Its coverage for items with preexisting conditions, 180-day workmanship guarantee, and extensive network of service providers make it worth considering.
+However, Cinch may not be a good choice if you need roof-leak coverage or cheaper deductibles.